This discussion assumes that you have recently read Chapter 2 of The Sorcerer’s Stone

 When I Get In Trouble I Think…

-“I knew bad things happened at my biological home and I didn’t want to live with her (biological mom).
+“I knew bad things happened at my biological home, and I didn’t want to live with her (biological mom).
 I did really miss her.”

-My daughter thinks that “kids have to hang in there.
+Another child thinks that “kids have to hang in there.
 Things will get better and hopefully they (kids) will eventually get adopted (if they aren’t already).”